UT-IDDynamics/Cholera_Threshold/README.md

 ## Software implementation

-All source code used to generate the results and figures in the paper are in the `code` folder.
+All source code used to generate the results and figures in the paper are in the `AppliedFrmwk/code` folder.